Last updated: November 22, 2025

 3.4.
 Retail Traders

-This category includes individuals accessing the forex market with their own capital through a retail broker.
-While retail traders are the smallest players by volume, accounting for less than 10% of the market, their role and approach are unique.
+Retail traders includes individuals accessing the forex market with their own capital through a retail broker.
+While retail traders represent the smallest volume share (less than 10% of the market), their role is unique.
+Their primary motivation is speculation, to profit from currency fluctuations, rather than commercial necessity.

 4. Advantages and Risks of Forex Trading

-Like any form of investment, this market presents both significant opportunities and substantial risks.
+Like any form of investment, Forex market presents both significant opportunities and substantial risks.
 It’s crucial for beginners to understand both sides of the coin.
 Leveraged trading, in particular, requires careful management.

 4.1.
 Advantages